kategable/nx/docs/blog/2024-09-16-announcing-your-monorepo-world-speakers-pt-2.md

 [Patrick Sevat](https://x.com/_Sevat), Postman

-“Oops, it turns out my PR was actually a breaking change.
-I'm so sorry I broke production for all apps except ours”.
+"Oops, it turns out my PR was actually a breaking change.
+I'm so sorry I broke production for all apps except ours".
 This developer nightmare was the worst case scenario the team at Postman has solved.
 This talk will focus on how shared dependencies can keep federated apps small in bundle size, but come at the risk of breaking other apps when semantic versioning (SemVer) is not adhered to.

-We hope you’re excited to see these amazing sessions!
-We’ll have more to share soon about what other speakers you can expect to see at Monorepo world!
-Don’t forget to register and get your ticket before it’s too late 😱!
+We hope you're excited to see these amazing sessions!
+We'll have more to share soon about what other speakers you can expect to see at Monorepo world!
+Don't forget to register and get your ticket before it's too late 😱!

 [Get your tickets today!](https://bit.ly/3YZcb5r)